-Aubonne is easily recognizable because of its famous round and white tower that soars above the vineyards.
-Through the village, come to discover its magnificient alleyways and its historic edifices in a warm and animated atmosphere.
+Aubonne is recognisable by its famous round white tower overlooking the vineyards.
+Throughout this village, visitors discover the magnificent narrow streets and historic buildings in a warm and lively atmosphere.

-The famous round white tower, built in the 13th century (1236-42), dominates the medieval village of Aubonne, the vineyards and the lake.
-The picturesque terraced houses, the narrow streets and the inner courtyard of the 1677 castle, designed by Tavernier following his travels to the East, are to be discovered on foot.
+The medieval castle with its famous round white tower, built in the 13th century (1236-42), dominates the village of Aubonne, the vineyards and the lake.
+The picturesque terraced houses, the narrow streets and the inner courtyard of the castle (built in 1670 and designed by Tavernier after his travels in the Orient) are all worth seeing on foot.

-Close to Aubonne are the Parc de Signal de Bougy and the Arboretum of Aubonne.
-The Signal de Bougy is a leisure park where you can also relax in an idyllic setting overlooking Lake Geneva and the vineyards of La Côte Region.
-Nearby, Parc Aventure offers acrobatic courses in the forest for adventurers and sportsmen of all ages (from 4 years of age).
-The National Arboretum of the Vallon de l'Aubonne presents in a park a collection of 3,000 species and varieties of trees and shrubs from all over the world that can acclimatise to our region.
-Unique trails, which vary from season to season.
-To discover alone, with family or in group.
+Close to Aubonne are the Signal de Bougy Park and the Arboretum.
+The Signal de Bougy is a leisure and relaxation park in an idyllic setting overlooking Lake Geneva and the vineyards of La Côte.
+Next door, the Adventure Park offers tree courses for adventurers and sportsmen of all ages (from 4 years old).
+The Arboretum du Vallon de l'Aubonne presents in a park a collection of more than 3,000 varieties of trees and shrubs from all continents that can be acclimatised to our region.
+There are several walks to discover on your own, with your family or in a group.